aasharif/Peregrinari/README.md

 7. Run `npm run dev` while in the `app/` directory to start the app.
 8. Vite should launch and give the localhost port to access (e.g. http://localhost:5173/)

+# Map Credit
+The SVG world map used can be located at https://commons.wikimedia.org/wiki/File:BlankMap-World.svg.
+It was released into the public domain.

 # Creative Commons Attibution

 Data from the World Bank is licensed via Creative Commons 4.0 Attribution